 This has to be hands down the number one question I ever get asked.
 It is an incredibly personal choice as to whether you use sweeteners or not.
 Just by cutting back on my baking I have removed most of the sugar I used to consume, but when some form of sweetener is needed, then I personally choose to use stevia or erythritol (Natvia or Swerve brand).
 These brand are all granulated and measure spoon for spoon in place of sugar.

-Sugar, stevia and erythritol are all natural and all processed, but I choose stevia or erythritol as they do not raise blood sugars.
-Don’t be fooled by the so-called healthy alternatives to refined sugar such as honey, agave, medjool dates, are too high in sugar regardless that they are unprocessed.
+Sugar, stevia and erythritol are all-natural and all processed, but I choose stevia or erythritol as they do not raise blood sugars.
+Don't be fooled by the so-called healthy alternatives to refined sugar such as honey, agave, Medjool dates, which are too high in sugar regardless that they are unprocessed.
 Your body will still raise its insulin to respond to the natural sugars.
 However, you may decide that using unprocessed honey or dates is a better alternative for you, especially if you can tolerate more carbohydrates.
-Just don’t think that by choosing honey, is any better for you from a carbohydrate point of view.
+Just don't think that choosing honey, is any better for you from a carbohydrate point of view.
 It is really down to you, as long as you are aware natural sugars count too.

-And don’t be fooled by so many recipes claiming they are refined sugar free, look closer and they are generally packed with coconut sugar (sugar), dates (sugar), honey (sugar), agave (fructose which is worse than sugar), maple syrup (sugar) or rice malt syrup (yup, glucose).
+And don't be fooled by so many recipes claiming they are refined sugar-free, look closer and they are generally packed with coconut sugar (sugar), dates (sugar), honey (sugar), agave (fructose which is worse than sugar), maple syrup (sugar) or rice malt syrup (yup, glucose).